kaedonfoster/html/README.md

-working on my html and css
+working on my html and css, made this a long time ago